iann0036/tf-cfn-provider/docs/providers/aws/OpsworksApplication.md

 `StackId` - (Required) The id of the stack the application will belong to.

-`Type` - (Required) The type of source to use.
-For example, "archive".

 `Description` - (Optional) A description of the app.

 `Environment` - (Optional) Object to define environment variables.
 Object is described below.